rthothad/Kaggle/README.md

     3.  **Approach**:

-        1. Used Matplotlib and Searborn to visualize distribution of tags, tags per question and most frequent tags.
+        1. Used Matplotlib and Seaborn to visualize distribution of tags, tags per question and most frequent tags.

-        2. Preprocessed the data to remove special characters, HTML tags and **SnowballStemmer** to stem the words.
+        2. Preprocessed the data using **NLTK** to remove stopwords, special characters, HTML tags and **SnowballStemmer** to stem the words.
             Saved the cleaned data to **SQLite** DB.

         3. Vectorized the words using **TF-IDF** and used **LogisticRegression with One Vs Rest Classifier** and **SGDClassifier with hinge loss**.
             Used GridSearch to tune hyperparameters.

+3.  **Quora Question Pair Similarity** – Identify whether a given pair of questions is similar (binary classification).

+    1.  **Metrics:** LogLoss

+    2.  **Models used:** Random Model, Logistic Regression, Linear SVM and XGBoost.

 **Recommender Systems**